- St. Johns County Coronavirus Disease 2019 (COVID-19) Response Updates and Assistance

 Events & Activities

-Hastings Branch Library Hosts CareerSource Northeast Florida – CareerSource Northeast Florida will be available to assist job seekers with career and employment-related services including help with applying for Reemployment Assistance benefits, from 10 a.m. to 3 p.m. on Wednesdays and Fridays at the Hastings Branch Library.
+Hastings Branch Library Hosts CareerSource Northeast Florida – CareerSource will be available to assist job seekers with career and employment-related services including help with applying for Reemployment Assistance benefits, from 10 a.m. to 3 p.m. on Wednesdays and Fridays.
 Assistance is available by appointment only and temperature checks and face coverings are required.
 For more information or to make an appointment, please visit www.careersourcenefl.com or call 904.356.5627.

 County Commissioner Invitations – From time to time the County Commissioners receive invitations to attend various events.
 On occasion, more than one County Commissioner may attend and participate at the event.
 For more information regarding the Notices for the events, visit the Board of County Commissioner’s Invitations webpage